Brandeis professor under fire for description of racial epithet

 January 24, 2008

-A student complained to the administration, which found Hindley made statements that were "inappropriate, racial, and discriminatory."
+A student complained to the administration, according to the foundation, which in October found that Hindley had made "statements in class that were inappropriate, racial, and discriminatory."

-- Brandeis professor under fire for description of racial epithet, PDF, 36.9 KB , Eyewitness News WPRI
+- Brandeis professor under fire for description of racial epithet, PDF, 10.6 KB , The Boston Globe